 - Building paragraphs.

 - Developing reading skills.

-This course consists of one class a week for 8 weeks.
-Each online class is 1 hour.
-Furthermore, the teacher will schedule 2 x half an hour private class with each course participant.
+This course includes 8 online classes, one per week.
+Each class is 1 hour and 45 minutes.
 Next to that, you should expect to spend 2 to 3 hours on homework each week.

 Dates and times